 1 Quart of Muscle weights 2.5 pounds

-Who am I – I’m a 5’ 8” – 51 year old 220 pound active cyclists that still like his beer, Dr. Pepper, a good fat cheese burger and is not to partial to vegetables!
+Who am I – I’m a 5’ 8” – 51-year-old 220-pound active cyclists that still like his beer, Dr. Pepper, a good fat cheeseburger and is not too partial to vegetables!
 A total mess if you ask any trainer – but it’s not all bad – I do eat a lot of raw greens and fruits and I try to keep portions reasonable (to me).

 For my age – my “ideal” weight is supposed to be between 125 & 165 HA! that’s not likely… But striving for a goal between 180-190 doesn’t seem to be too unreasonable?
 That’s 30-40 pounds – a WHOLE bike and then some!